2D + 3D Capture Strategy

 Warning

-On Zivid 2+ we have a 4x4 subsampling mode, Monochrome Capture.
+On Zivid 2+ we have a 4x4 subsampling mode, see Sampling (3D).
 When this is used there is a 35ms switching penalty between 2D and 3D capture.
 This happens only if the captures happen right after each other.

 The following code sample shows how you can: